 It was those two doctors from Chicago that did her in.
 Their first checks of Miss Lyons’ temperature with a mouth thermometer were consistent with the high readings that had been reported in the press.
 With the patient’s permission, they had Dr. Defnet catheterize her and collect a bottle of her urine.
 They then proceeded to once again take her temperature orally, while at the same time secretly measuring the temperature of the urine sample.
 The two results were not in agreement.
 The oral thermometer indicated a high fever, the urine showed that her temperature was within the normal range.

 The doctors knew that they were being had and asked Miss Lyons to come clean.
 She strongly protested, but she did allow them to take her temperature again orally to prove that she was really sick.
 But getting that measurement wasn’t easy.
 Miss Lyons kept removing the thermometer from her mouth and shaking it wildly in her hand while expressing her concern that the glass tube could shatter in her mouth.
-Eventually she cooperated and, as they expected, the thermometer showed no fever.
+Eventually, she cooperated and, as they expected, the thermometer showed no fever.

 The doctors once again demanded that Miss Lyons tell them how she pulled off the deception, but she offered no explanation.
 So, once again they placed the thermometer in her mouth to get a reading and this time left the room.
-But she was never really alone, since one of the physicians was spying on her through a crack in the door.
+But she was never really alone since one of the physicians was spying on her through a crack in the door.

 She was observed to arch her back upward and then place her hands and the thermometer underneath, before returning the glass tube to her mouth.
 When the doctors came back into the room, they demanded that she produce whatever it was that she was hiding.
 That is when she sat up, searched among the bed coverings, and finally produced an extremely hot water bottle about the size of a baseball.

-It turns out that her mother had regularly providing the hot water bottle to help relieve pain in both her abdomen and back.
+It turns out that her mother had regularly provided the hot water bottle to help relieve pain in both her abdomen and back.
 What mom didn’t realize was that every time the doctors attempted to take her temperature, she would have a coughing fit and remove the thermometer from her mouth.
 At that point, she would momentarily touch the bulb of the thermometer to the heated bottle before reinserting it in her mouth.

 In an Associated Press interview published on March 14th, Escanaba’s fever girl offered her apology and said, “My hoax first entered my head when Dr. Henry Defnet, the attending physician, turned his back to me and I touched the bulb of the instrument to the hot-water bottle.”
 She added, “Saturday night I knew that the collapse of the trick was near.”
 She further stated, “I knew Dr. Defnet was onto my scheme and so I tried to get out.
 Only I was so clumsy – so clumsy, and then they caught me.”